-- a. is in the form of a public statement made at a Council Forum, Council Briefing or Council Meeting; or - does not involve the Council Member engaging in any discussion or communication with the developer on the planning or development proposal unless routine information only is conveyed.
+- a. is in the form of a public statement made at a Council Forum, Council Briefing or Council Meeting; or - does not involve the Council Member engaging in any discussion or communication with the developer on the planning or development proposal.